Seeing error code 229 on your Lennox® furnace?

 This means your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s best to allow a professional like one from Service Experts Heating & Air Conditioning in Cleveland finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

-We want you to be completely happy with our furnace repair in Cleveland.
+We want you to be fully satisfied with our furnace repair in Cleveland.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to allow the system to run at different speeds—and be more efficient.
+Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.